Photo by Mizuno K from Pexels via Canva.com

 Open Bank Accounts to Accept Rent and Pay Expenses

-Managing finances for your rental becomes infinitely more manageable with dedicated financial accounts.
-Additionally, if you elect to set up a business structure to hold your rental property, such as an LLC, you must separate business finances from your personal accounts.
+Managing finances for a rental becomes infinitely more manageable with dedicated financial accounts.
+Additionally, if you elect to set up a business structure to hold the rental property, such as an LLC, you must separate business finances from personal accounts.
 Failure to do so creates an undesirable situation called "co-mingling funds," when personal and business funds are mixed in the same accounts.

 - Checking account: Dedicated solely to your rental property to both receive income and pay expenses through.
-A separate checking account also allows you to easily track rental income and expenses.
+A separate checking account also allows for tracking rental income and expenses easily.

 - Savings account: A dedicated savings account for your rental property is useful for two reasons.
-One, if you self-manage your property, most state landlord/tenant laws require that tenant security deposits are maintained in a separate and dedicated savings account.
-Some states also mandate that landlords track and return any interest earned from the tenant's security deposit.
-As a practical operation, this also ensures you do not accidentally spend the deposit.
+One, if you self-manage the property, most state landlord/tenant laws require that tenant security deposits be maintained in a separate and dedicated savings account.
+Some states also mandate that landlords track and return interest earned from the tenant's security deposit.
+As a practical operation, this also ensures that the landlord does not accidentally spend the deposit.

 What to Know About Home Insurance as a Landlord

-Change your insurance from a homeowners policy to a fire and hazard rental policy, and also consider umbrella insurance.
-It’s critical to notify your insurance company of the change in your property’s usage into a rental property, as coverages and premiums will need to be adjusted.
-Your homeowner’s policy will need to be replaced with a fire and hazard rental policy.
+A new landlord will need to change their insurance from a homeowners policy to a fire and hazard rental policy.
+It’s critical to notify insurance companies of the change to the property’s usage into a rental property, as coverages and premiums will need to be adjusted.

 Some states also mandate specific dollar amounts in liability coverages, particularly for medical payments.
-Notifying your insurer will ensure you have the correct protection in place in the event you need to make a claim.
+Notifying the insurer will ensure the landlord has the correct protection in place in the event they need to make a claim.

 Additionally, it may be worthwhile to consider an umbrella policy as a hedge against further liability and risk.